sam-parsons/ts-node-cli-boilerplate/README.md

 # ts-node-cli-boilerplate

-> Boilerplate to kickstart creating a Node.js command-line interface with TypeScript and Jest.
+> Boilerplate for quickly creating a Node.js CLI with TypeScript, Jest, and CI with Github Actions.

 ## Getting started